artsy/artsy.github.io/_posts/2018-06-02-GraphQL-Stitching.markdown

 #### Schema Manipulation

 Each API writes for their own domain.
-This can be problematic when you use a `LineItem` in one API, which isn't generic enough to be a `LineItem` in a global API of all services.
+This can be problematic when you use a `User` in one API, which isn't generic enough to be a `User` in a global API of all services combined.
 When thinking about this problem, we created a [guide for ourselves][guides-schema] on how to think about schema design at local and global level.

 We use a few of [the transform APIs][transform] available in graphql-tools to make the merges work.
 The first